gquiring/MorphingClockQ/README.md

 Added option to display weather text ie - Cloudy instead of using icons, I found the icons confusing to decipher.
 It's on toggle, you can choose what you like.

+Wind and humidity will be alternately displayed every 10 seconds.

+Added day of week to the dateline.
+Right now it's hardcoded for Sun being the first day of week.

 Replaced 0 wind with CALM display.

+Leading zero removed from the date display.

 Modifed the Tiny font for the 1 digit.
 It was a straight line down and looked weird.

 Fixed the config file getting corrupted.
-It was the declarations for the location and apikey.
-The are now char arrays.

-Leading zero removed from the date display.

 Modifed the NTP code to actually compile, the version I had refused to compile with any version of NTPClientLib I tried